 Each region in Nepal, from the high Himalayas to the Terai lowlands, has its own unique customs.
 The Gurung, Sherpa, Tamang, Thakali, Newar, and Magar communities each preserve rich cultural heritages.

-For example, in Buddhist communities like those along the Everest or Langtang trails, spinning prayer wheels clockwise, walking around stupas to the right, and avoiding stepping over sacred objects is important.
+For example, in Buddhist communities like those along the Everest or Langtang trails, spinning prayer wheels clockwise, walking around stupas to the right, and avoiding stepping over sacred objects are important.
 In Hindu areas, temples may be off-limits to non-Hindus, and taking photos inside temples may be prohibited.

 Travelers must be educated about these practices beforehand.
 Trekking companies can play a vital role by providing cultural briefings during trip orientation.